-The Subcommittee evaluated whether to keep the remaining two questions from the Graft Failure section of the TRF:
+The Committee evaluated whether to keep the other remaining two questions from the Graft Function section of the TRF:

 - "Bronchial Stricture (since last follow-up)"

-- "If yes, stent?"
+- o "If yes, stent?"

 - "O2 Requirement at Rest"

-Subcommittee members asked whether members were currently reporting this data, as at least one member indicated the O2 requirement at rest wasn't being utilized.
-The Subcommittee member advocated eliminating it if the data is not purposeful.
-SRTR shared that it does not use it in the annual data report, but thought that investigators do use it in survival analyses.
+Committee members asked whether members were currently reporting this data, as at least one member indicated the O2 requirement at rest wasn't being utilized.
 The Committee discussed whether to modify or remove the "bronchial stricture" and the oxygen at rest questions.
 While these data elements don't directly contribute to the lung allocation score (LAS), they can help identify risk factors that do inform the LAS.
+They advocated eliminating it if the data is not purposeful.
+SRTR shared that it does not use it in the annual data report, but thought that investigators do use it in survival analyses.
+The Committee requested information on complete data reporting for bronchial stricture and oxygen requirement at rest on the TRFs to aid in the discussion of the project.

-The Subcommittee requested information on complete data reporting for bronchial stricture and oxygen requirement at rest on the TRFs to aid in the discussion of the project.
-For bronchial stricture reporting, Figure 4 demonstrates that data showed a gradual increase in missing values and therefore a decrease in reported values across the year 1-5 TRFs.
+For bronchial stricture reporting, Table 3 demonstrates a gradual increase in missing values and therefore a decrease in reported values across the year 1-5 TRFs.